 GST Refund Claim

 Processing of timely GST refunds will help businesses and facilitate trade through the release of blocked working capital funds.
-Under GST, a standardized system has been set up for making GST refund claims in a simple procedure for the taxpayers.
+Under GST, the GST Council created a standardized system to process GST refund claims in a simple procedure for the taxpayers.
 The entire GST refund claim and processing are done online on the GST Portal.
 In this article, we look at when the GST refund can be claimed by taxpayers.

 When GST Refund Can Be Claimed?